NxPKG/khulnasoft-docs/content/images/cloudflare-images/serve-images/_index.md

 # Serve images

-To serve images uploaded to Cloudflare Images, you need three pieces of information:
+To serve images uploaded to Khulnasoft Images, you need three pieces of information:

 * Your Images account hash.
 * Image ID.